Hormone Replacement Therapy

 Hormones can be taken orally, transdermally (patch, gel, or cream), or implanted by incision (pellets) depending on what you and your Kaplan physician determine to be the most effective option for you.

-• Estrogen: We often recommend transdermal administration because it bypasses the liver, allowing the hormones to be absorbed directly through the skin, into the bloodstream, and onto the target cells (e.g., the brain, skin, vagina).
-However, pellets are also an option as they provide an even release every 3-4 months.
+- Estrogen: We often recommend transdermal administration because it bypasses the liver, allowing the hormones to be absorbed directly through the skin, into the bloodstream, and onto the target cells (e.g., the brain, skin, vagina).
+However, pellets are also an option, and they are placed every 3-4 months.

 Once a patient begins taking any type of hormone, we closely monitor his or her symptoms and retest levels as needed, adjusting treatment accordingly.
 HRT patients should continue with regular health checkups; for women, that means regular mammograms, pelvic exams, and pap smears and for men, regular prostate exams.